tractor/tractor/INSTALL.md

    "tractor" directory, include `${TRACTOR_HOME}/bin` on the `PATH` and `${TRACTOR_HOME}/man` on the `MANPATH`.

-4. Consider installing [ImageMagick](http://www.imagemagick.org/) and/or
-   [FSL](http://www.fmrib.ox.ac.uk/fsl/) if they are not already installed.
-They are used by some elements of TractoR's functionality.
+4. Consider installing [FSL](http://fsl.fmrib.ox.ac.uk/), if it is not already installed.
+It is used by some elements of TractoR's functionality.

 Details and step-by-step explanation